Guthrie, Oklahoma: Culture

-Guthrie has two lakes to the south, Liberty Lake and Guthrie Lake.
-Its museums include the Oklahoma Territorial Museum and hosts the Oklahoma International Bluegrass Festival, which draws 15,000 visitors annually.
-In addition, Guthrie claims to be the "Bed and Breakfast capital of Oklahoma.
+To the south of Guthrie lie Liberty Lake and Guthrie Lake.
+Its museums include the Oklahoma Territorial Museum; it hosts the Oklahoma International Bluegrass Festival, which draws 15,000 visitors annually.
+In addition, Guthrie claims to be the "Bed and Breakfast" capital of Oklahoma.

-Guthrie also hosts the Guthrie Scottish Rite Masonic Temple, one of the world's largest Masonic Centers, which in years past has brought artists such as Henry Mancini, Lena Horne, Victor Borge, and Luciano Pavarotti to local audiences.
+Guthrie also hosts the Guthrie Scottish Rite Masonic Temple, one of the world's largest Masonic centers, which in years past has brought artists such as Henry Mancini, Lena Horne, Victor Borge, and Luciano Pavarotti to local audiences.

 Guthrie has Oklahoma's oldest year-round professional theatre company, the Pollard Theatre Company.
 With an emphasis on creative story-telling to illuminate the shared human experience, the Pollard produces six or more plays and musicals annually, enlisting artists across the United States.
 The annual holiday favorite is A Territorial Christmas Carol.

 Guthrie is served by the Guthrie News-Leader newspaper.